Debra Morgan: Season five

-Debra begins an intimate relationship with Quinn while trying to support Dexter following Rita's murder (portrayed in the season four finale, "The Getaway").
-She and Quinn are assigned to the "Barrel Girls" case, in which 13 women were raped, tortured and murdered by a group of men, and left in barrels in a swamp.
+Debra arrives on the scene after a truck carrying barrels with dead women inside is found.
+Debra disagrees with LaGuerta on Cira getting close to the Fuentes brothers during their sting operation at Club Mayan, and kills Carlos after he takes another hostage.
+Debra argues with LaGuerta after the latter tells her that she intends to blame Cira for the shooting, offering herself up to take the fall.
+LaGuerta later announces Debra's culpability to the press, and an enraged Debra confronts her for not telling her in advance.
+She deduces that Cira was the one who backed LaGuerta.
+Debra is demoted to the file room, where she finds evidence in the closed Barrel Girls file indicating the involvement of multiple other perpetrators.
+She helps Dexter find Astor, and meets Lumen Pierce (Julia Stiles), who Dexter claims is just his tenant.
+Debra confronts LaGuerta over her reluctance to reopen the case, convincing her to reopen the case, and learns from her that Quinn was suspended for trying to investigate Dexter.
+Debra confronts Quinn, who admits to having thought Dexter was Kyle Butler, and she breaks off their relationship for his lack of honesty.
 The police find DVDs the killers recorded of the crimes, and Debra is assigned to study them.
 She figures out that Jordan Chase (Jonny Lee Miller), a prominent public speaker, is involved with the group of men killing the girls, but cannot prove her suspicion because he never appears on the DVDs.
-However, she is able to track him down by the end of the season, and finds his body, moments after Dexter and Lumen Pierce (Julia Stiles) - one of the Barrel Girl killers' surviving victims and Dexter's lover and "protégé"- have killed him.
+However, she is able to track him down by the end of the season, and finds his body, moments after Dexter and Lumen have killed him.
 She sees them at the crime scene through a wall of plastic sheeting, and tells them that she needs to call in the crime scene.
 She gives them an hour head start because she sympathizes with Lumen, but she never finds out that Dexter was involved.

-In the middle of the season, Debra finds out that Quinn, who believes that Dexter was involved in Rita's murder, has been investigating Dexter behind her back.
-Debra is very upset at Quinn and confronts him.
-Quinn decides that his relationship with Debra is more important than his (supposedly) unfounded suspicions about Dexter, and stops his investigation.
-At the end of the season, they have reconciled, and attend Dexter's son Harrison's birthday party together.